 - Balance disorders caused by a stroke in an area of the brain that contribute to your sense of balance

-When dizziness occurs after a stroke, sometimes it can be triggered by too much movement in your environment, such as being in a crowded store.
-Or it can be triggered when you are in motion, such as when you stand up or ride in a car.
+When a survivor experiences dizziness after stroke, these symptoms can be triggered or intensified by too much movement in the environment, such as being in a crowded store.
+Dizziness can also be triggered when you are in motion, such as when you stand up, roll over in bed, or ride in a car.

-Pay attention to the intensity and onset of your dizziness, too.
-If dizziness occurs with sudden intensity, seek emergency medical attention because it could be an uncommon sign of a stroke.
+Pay attention to the intensity and onset of your dizziness.
+If dizziness occurs with sudden intensity, seek emergency medical attention because this could be an uncommon sign of a stroke.

 Also pay attention to your physical activity level and diet.
-You may notice that you feel dizzy after a long day which could be caused by dehydration; or you may feel dizzy if you recently started a new diet that caused low blood sugar.
+You may notice that you feel dizzy after a long day, which could be caused by dehydration.
+You can also experience increased dizziness if you recently started a new diet that is causing low blood sugar levels.

 You are the expert on your body.
 Pay close attention to how you feel and what you are doing when dizziness after stroke occurs.
-And as always, exercise diligence if dizziness comes on suddenly and seek emergency medical attention to be safe.
+As always, exercise diligence if intense dizziness comes on suddenly and seek emergency medical attention to be safe.

 How Long Does Dizziness Last After Cerebellar Stroke?

-As previously mentioned, a stroke in the cerebellum is particularly known to be associated with dizziness after stroke.
+As previously mentioned, a stroke in the cerebellum is often associated with post-stroke dizziness.
 The cerebellum is primarily responsible for voluntary muscle activation and coordination.
 This helps the body make important postural adjustments to maintain balance.

-Because every stroke is different, every recovery will be different.
+Since every stroke is different, every recovery timeline will be different.
 This means it’s impossible to predict how long dizziness will last for any particular person.

-How to Treat Dizziness After a Stroke with Vestibular Therapy
+How to Reduce Dizziness After a Stroke with Vestibular Therapy

 With hard work, survivors can often regain their abilities — including sense of balance — through therapy and rehabilitation.